 - Graduation from an international high school with a credential evaluated as equivalent to a U.S. high school degree by an approved international credentials evaluation agency

 An academic probation or dismissal that occurred at least two years before the date of your application for admission has no bearing on your admissions status.
+However, a disciplinary dismissal that occurred within three years of the date of your application for admission may have a bearing on your admissions status.

 You must submit all official documents of your educational background to UMUC by the end of your second term once you've applied and before your request for an official evaluation.
-If you provide official transcripts showing at least 24 credits of transferable college credit, you will not be required to submit an official high school transcript or GED scores.
+If you provide official transcripts showing at least 24 semester hours of transferable college credit, you will not be required to submit an official high school transcript or GED scores.

 Two types of students fall into this category: transfer students who had a cumulative grade-point average at their last institution of less than 2.0 (on a 4.0 scale) within the previous two years and those who have been academically dismissed within the past two years from any institution, regardless of their cumulative grade-point average.